-To take an ex-Military Vehicle to mainland Europe, with the intention of returning with it to the UK, it is a legal requirement for the vehicle owner to be in possession of an Open General Export Licence (OGEL), specifically the one for: ‘Historic Military Vehicles and Artillery’, unless all the following criteria are fulfilled:
+To take an ex-Military Vehicle to mainland Europe, with the intention of returning with it to the UK, it is a legal requirement for the vehicle owner to be in possession of an Open General Export Licence (OGEL), specifically the one for: ‘Historic Military Vehicles and Artillery’, provided all the following criteria are fulfilled:

-- the exportation is to a destination in Belgium, France or Germany (no OGEL is required for these countries)
+- the exportation is to a destination other than in Belgium, France or Germany (no OGEL is required for these countries)

 - the exportation is for the purpose of a military re-enactment, commemorative event or recreational activity, and